 CUNY history professor Benjamin Carter Hett’s THE DEATH OF DEMOCRACY: HITLER’S RISE TO POWER AND THE DOWNFALL OF THE WEIMAR REPUBLIC, to Henry Holt.

-NYT bestselling author Stephen Harding’s SLEEPING WITH NAPOLEON: RESISTANCE, ESCAPE, LOVE AND BETRAYAL IN WORLD WAR II PARIS, to Da Capo/Hachette.
+NYT bestselling author Stephen Harding’s ESCAPE FROM PARIS: A TRUE STORY OF LOVE AND RESISTANCE IN WARTIME FRANCE, to Da Capo/Hachette.

 Mab Segrest’s ADMINISTRATIONS OF LUNACY, a deeply reported history of Georgia's state mental hospital at Milledgeville, open for 170 years, the largest and longest-operating asylum in history, itself providing a history of the institutionalization of madness, to The New Press, along with a long-awaited new edition of the author’s classic MEMOIR OF A RACE TRAITOR, also to The New Press.